xdpro2type/xdpro2type.github.io/sixtf/README.md

 ## Cadence Libary

-The Cadence libary folder consists all generatived design views,
+The Cadence libary folder consists all generated design views,

 ### Features:
 - Customization of all passive device